tsitsiflora/noob-learning/_posts/2020-09-02-FTP-file-upload.md

 ---
 layout: post
-title: Python Script to uload file to an FTP server
+title: Python Script to upload file to an FTP server
 ---

 ## Boring Explanations *tldr